psdh/psdh.github.io/_posts/2019-01-28-weekly-report-5.md

 ``
 Most people fail in life not because they aim too high and miss, but because they aim too low and hit.
 ``

-I'm summary is getting longer and longer.
+The summaries are getting longer and longer.
 Anyway...

 Here's the 6th episode of the podcast:

 <iframe src="https://anchor.fm/earlytwenties/embed" height="102px" width="400px" frameborder="0" scrolling="no"></iframe>